diequies/100daysofdata/README.md

 ---

+### **Days 114 of #100DaysOfData Challenge**

+Today I focused on Deep Learning Specialization from *Coursera*, I wanted to finish the firs course to meet the objective to complete the course in a month.
+Also I spent some time reading an Active learning book for *Omdena* project.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+I've been reading the book *Human-in-the-loop Machine Learning*, the author does exactly what we want, so the book is giving me unvaluable insights.
+Tomorrow we have the brainstorming session to define the tool structure, probably one of the milestones.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Completed the first course, *Neural Networks and Deep Learning*.
+The course finished implementing from scractch a deep neural network.
+It is really good, it gives you the foundations to move forwards.
+Also, it is important that they don't use frameworks like TensorFlow yet, so we get a better understanding.

+---

 ### **Days 113 of #100DaysOfData Challenge**

 Learning session in our *Omdena* project and some more progress on my courses.
 Currently I am focused on get ahead on my courses to focus on *Omdena* project later.